SaaS referral program

 MetricWhat It ShowsEarly Target

-Invitee Activation RateQuality of referred users40 – 60%
+Invitee Activation RateQuality of referred users40–60%

-Reward Take RateIncentive effectiveness25 – 35%
+Reward Take RateIncentive effectiveness25–35%

 Learn From Experts

-Growth Loops Explained (Crash Course)
+Growth Loops Explained

 Final Thoughts